Shabansky/crypto-tracker/README.md

 - Emails : As the current mail implementation doesn't work too well (no SMTP server + `sendmail` doesn't seem to be reaching its recepients), mails as well as queue information about number sent is stored in `/storage/logs/emails.log`
 - General Errors : Any unhandled exceptions find their way to `/storage/logs/laravel.log`.
 Hopefully this one doesn't fill up too much.

+## Ticker Retention

+Tickers are kept in the `btc_tracker.hourly_tickers` table.
+As it tends to fill up quickly and a lot of the information it contains becomes invalid after a certain point (24 hours currently), it doesn't make much sense to keep it around.
+Thus on every hour as the system checks for a new ticker from the alloted provider, it also attempts to clear old data.

+The retention period (after which hour) to clear is defined in `.env` `TICKER_RETENTION_HOURS`.

+**IMPORTANT**
+The ticker retention defined in `.env` must not be lower than 24 hours (the current maximum timeframe).
+Otherwise the cleaner would be prone to clearing perfectly useable data.
+An emergency log will be issued in `price_checker.log` if that occurs.

 ## Caveats to the current version

 While the system does generate mails, it currently does so internally.
 All mails are saved in the logs (specify which).
 Didn't have much luck implementing a full-fledged SMTP Server configuration.